-The Company has established the Supernus Supplemental Executive Retirement Plan (SERP) for the sole purpose of receiving funds for two executives from a previous SERP and providing a continuing deferral program under the Supernus SERP.
-As of December 31, 2011 and December 31, 2012, the estimated fair value of the mutual fund investment securities within the SERP of approximately \$245,000 and \$279,000 respectively, has been recorded as restricted marketable securities.
+The Company established the Supernus Supplemental Executive Retirement Plan (SERP) for the sole purpose of receiving funds for two executives from a previous SERP and providing a continuing deferral program under the Supernus SERP.
+As of December 31, 2013 and December 31, 2012, the estimated fair value of the mutual fund investment securities within the SERP was approximately \$305,000 and \$279,000 respectively.
+The fair value of these assets is included within other non-current assets on the consolidated balance sheets.
 A corresponding noncurrent liability is also included in the consolidated balance sheets to reflect the Company's obligation for the SERP.
 The Company has not made, and has no plans to make, contributions to the SERP.
-The securities can only be used for purposes of paying benefits under the SERP.
+The securities are restricted in nature and can only be used for purposes of paying benefits under the SERP.

-Accounts Receivable
+Accounts Receivable, net

-Accounts receivable are reported in the consolidated balance sheets at outstanding amounts, less an allowance for doubtful accounts if necessary.
+Accounts receivable are reported in the consolidated balance sheets at outstanding amounts, less an allowance for doubtful accounts if necessary and net of prompt pay discounts.
 The Company extends credit without requiring collateral.
 The Company writes off uncollectible receivables when the likelihood of collection is remote.
 The Company evaluates the collectability of accounts receivable on a regular basis.
-An allowance, when needed, is based upon various factors including the financial condition and payment history of customers, an overall review of collections experience on other accounts, and economic factors or events expected to affect future collections experience.
-No allowance was recorded as of December 31, 2011 or 2012.
+An allowance for uncollectible receivables is based upon various factors including the financial condition and payment history of customers, an overall review of collections experience on other accounts, and economic factors or events expected to affect future collections experience.
+No accounts have been written off in 2013 and 2012.
+No allowance for uncollectible receivables is recorded at December 31, 2013 or December 31, 2012.
+The Company has an allowance of \$0.1 million for expected prompt-pay discounts as of December 31, 2013 and no allowance at December 31, 2012.
+The following table includes those customers that represent more than 10% total revenue: